Ben DiNucci: Dallas Cowboys

-DiNucci was selected by the Dallas Cowboys in the seventh round with the 231st overall pick in the 2020 NFL Draft, after it became apparent that he was considering signing with either the Cleveland Browns or the Chicago Bears if he were to become an undrafted free agent.
+DiNucci was selected by the Dallas Cowboys in the seventh round (231st overall) of the 2020 NFL draft, after it became apparent that he was considering signing with either the Cleveland Browns or the Chicago Bears if he were to become an undrafted free agent.
 On October 19, 2020, DiNucci made his NFL debut in relief of Andy Dalton against the Arizona Cardinals.
-On October 25, 2020, against the Washington Football Team, DiNucci came into the game after Dalton left the game with a concussion.
+On October 25, 2020, against the Washington Football Team, DiNucci came into the game after Dalton left the game with a concussion in the third quarter.
 DiNucci threw his first completed pass, for 32 yards, to Amari Cooper.
-The Cowboys lost 25–3.
+He completed 2 out of 3 attempts for 39 yards during the 3–25 loss, while taking three sacks in 12 snaps.

-On October 31, 2020, the Cowboys announced that DiNucci would make his first career start on Sunday Night Football against the Philadelphia Eagles due to Dalton being in concussion protocol.
-In the game, DiNucci completed 21-of-40 passes for 180 yards, lost two fumbles and was sacked 4 times, as the Cowboys lost 23–9.
-Dinucci was passed on the depth chart by Garrett Gilbert for the backup job in the following games.
+On October 31, 2020, the Cowboys announced that DiNucci would make his first career start against the Philadelphia Eagles due to Dalton being in concussion protocol.
+DiNucci completed 21-of-40 passes for 180 yards, lost two fumbles and was sacked 4 times, as the Cowboys lost 23–9 and failed to score a touchdown in back-to-back games for just the fourth time in franchise history, even though the Cowboys' defense had caused four Eagles' turnovers during the contest.
+Dinucci was passed on the depth chart by Garrett Gilbert for the backup job for the rest of the season.

-On August 31, 2021, DiNucci was waived by the Cowboys and added to the practice squad.
-He signed a reserve/future contract with the Cowboys on January 18, 2022.
+On August 31, 2021, DiNucci was waived by the Cowboys, but added to the practice squad the next day.

+DiNucci signed a reserve/future contract with the Cowboys on January 18, 2022.
 On August 30, 2022, DiNucci was waived by the Cowboys.

 Seattle Sea Dragons

-DiNucci was allocated in the opening phase of the 2023 XFL Draft.
-Outside of A.J.
-McCarron, DiNucci is the only quarterback in the draft pool to have had NFL regular season experience.
+DiNucci was allocated in the opening phase of the 2023 XFL draft.
+Outside of A. J. McCarron, DiNucci was the only quarterback in the draft pool to have had NFL regular season experience.
 On November 15, 2022, DiNucci was selected by the XFL's Seattle Sea Dragons.
+He started 10 games and guided the team to a playoff berth with a 7–3 record.
+He led the league in passing yards (2,671), attempts (374), completions (272), and interceptions (13), while ranking second in passing touchdowns (20).
+He was released from his contract on May 15, 2023.

+Denver Broncos

+On May 16, 2023, DiNucci signed with the Denver Broncos, after participating on a tryout basis at the team's rookie minicamp.
+He was waived on August 29, 2023 and re-signed to the practice squad.
+He signed a reserve/future contract on January 8, 2024.
+On May 8, 2024, DiNucci was waived by the Broncos.

+Buffalo Bills

+On August 12, 2024, DiNucci signed with the Buffalo Bills after Shane Buechele suffered a neck injury.
+On August 27, the Bills released DiNucci.

+New Orleans Saints

+On December 10, 2024, DiNucci was signed to the New Orleans Saints' practice squad following an injury to quarterback Derek Carr.
+He signed a reserve/future contract with New Orleans on January 6, 2025.
+On April 29, DiNucci was released by the Saints.